cbkinase/StructyHub/README.md

 ## Privacy Policy

-This Privacy Policy explains our practices regarding the handling of user data and your privacy.
+This Privacy Policy outlines StructyHub's commitment to protecting user privacy and the handling of data.

+### Use of OAuth2 for Authentication
+StructyHub utilizes OAuth2 for user authentication, allowing access to your GitHub account without obtaining your password.
+While we do not directly access or store personal information, StructyHub uses OAuth2-provided tokens for authentication purposes.
+These tokens are securely managed and used strictly within the scope of permissions granted by the user.

+### Specific Network Request Monitoring
+StructyHub monitors network requests, but only those made to specific domains: www.github.com and www.structy.net.
+This process is essential for the functional operation of our service and is limited to the context of your interaction with these websites.
+We do not store or use this data beyond the immediate functional requirements.

 ### No Collection of Personal Data

-StructyHub values your privacy and security.
-We do not collect, store, or process any personal information from our users.
-Our service is built to function without requiring any personal data from you.
+We prioritize your privacy and security.
+StructyHub does not collect, store, or process any personal information from our users.
+Our service operates without requiring the storage of your personal data.

-### No Tracking or Analytics
+### No Tracking, Analytics, or Third-Party Data Sharing
+Your privacy is of utmost importance:

-Your use of StructyHub is private and not monitored.
-We do not employ any tracking or analytics tools within our service, ensuring a completely private experience.
+- No Tracking or Analytics: We do not deploy tracking or analytics tools, ensuring a private user experience.

-### No Third-Party Data Sharing

-As we do not collect any data, we do not share or disclose any personal information with third parties.
+- No Data Sharing: Since no personal data is collected, there is no sharing or disclosure of such information with third parties.

 ### Data Security

-Although StructyHub does not collect personal data, we prioritize the overall security of our service.
-Regular updates and security checks are conducted to ensure StructyHub remains secure and resilient against vulnerabilities.
+Despite not collecting personal data, we prioritize the overall security of our service.
+Regular updates and security checks ensure StructyHub remains secure and resilient.

 ### Changes to Our Privacy Policy

-We reserve the right to modify this privacy policy as needed.
-Any changes will be reflected on this page.
-We encourage you to review our policy periodically to stay informed.
+We reserve the right to modify this privacy policy as necessary.
+Any changes will be updated on this page.
+Regular review of our policy is encouraged.

 ### Contact Us

-For any inquiries or concerns regarding our privacy policy or practices, please open an issue at https://github.com/cbkinase/StructyHub/issues
+For questions or concerns regarding our privacy policy or practices, please reach out at https://github.com/cbkinase/StructyHub/issues.